-However, beginning in 2014, pre-existing and chronic conditions will have no impact on the price you pay.
-Although your smoking status, age and where you live will determine your premium, your overall health status will not be a factor.
+Beginning in 2014, pre-existing and chronic conditions had no impact on the price you pay.
+Although your smoking status, age and where you live will determine your premium, only the type of plan you choose has a major effect on pricing.
 So, hypothetically, whether you are in impeccable health or are a walking hospital ward, it will not have any bearing on the cost of your medical plan.

 What Is A Pre-Existing Condition?

 A pre-existing condition is a mental or physical health condition or illness that is present before you apply for a health insurance plan.
 It also may be a condition that someone has received treatment, consultation, or medical advice.
 Also, if symptoms were present, they may be considered a pre-existing condition if treatment should have been performed, but was not.
 If you are not aware of a sickness, then typically, it’s not considered.

 Not all types of pre-existing conditions will impact your cost.
 For example, high blood pressure, anxiety, high cholesterol, asthma, allergies, depression and acid reflux will not cause a denial for coverage.
 If coupled with other conditions, a denial for medical coverage is still not going to occur, thanks to changes in our nation’s laws (Obamacare).